 Of course, if you know the name of the specific playlist you want to play, just tell Siri, and it will be up and playing for you in no time!

-For example, say you have a custom Shortcut titled "time to clean" which will play a specific playlist and turn on all the lights in your house, you can activate that command using HomePod.
+Say you have a custom HomeKit scene or Shortcut titled "time to clean," which plays a playlist and turns on all the HomeKit light bulbs in your house; you can activate that command using HomePod or HomePod mini.

-You're Shortcut will run in no time and your music will be playing loud and clear.
+Your HomeKit scene or Shortcut will run in no time, and your music will be playing loud and clear.

 Find your new favorite track with Siri on HomePod

 Now that you know how to use Siri to find music on HomePod, you can summon your favorite tracks on-demand anytime.
 Siri on the HomePod isn't just limited to your music library, as you can also use Apple's virtual assistant to discover new artists and find curated playlists.
 You can even hunt down that one song that you only know the lyrics to using just your voice.
 With Siri on the HomePod, you can do it all.

 Luke Filipowicz has been a writer at iMore, covering Apple for nearly a decade now.
 He writes a lot about Apple Watch and iPad but covers the iPhone and Mac as well.
 He often describes himself as an "Apple user on a budget" and firmly believes that great technology can be affordable if you know where to look.
 Luke also heads up the iMore Show — a weekly podcast focusing on Apple news, rumors, and products but likes to have some fun along the way.

 Luke knows he spends more time on Twitter than he probably should, so feel free to follow him or give him a shout on social media @LukeFilipowicz.

 Get the best of iMore in in your inbox, every day!

 Thank you for signing up to iMore.
 You will receive a verification email shortly.